 The arcade style play of trying to move the monkey through the courses is a lot of fun and will bring players many hours of enjoyment.
 Unfortunately the multiplayer does not add the overall replayability of the game.
 The mini games are fairly dull and add very little lasting appeal as most will only be played once or twice.

-Super Monkey Ball: Step & Roll Review - Final Impressions
+Super Monkey Ball: Step & Roll Review – Final Impressions (3 out of 5)

 Super Monkey Ball: Step & Roll does not add anything new or ground breaking to the series.
 However, it did a good job of removing some of the gameplay annoyances such as the story and boss fights.
 The sound and graphics have improved, but the addition of the Wii board is not a huge selling feature.
 The controls are awkward and most people will prefer to use the regular Wii remote.
 Overall the game is quite fun, but by not offering anything new or earth shattering many players may become bored quickly.